the Cake: Guidelines for the Decorator

 acidic liquid to help prevent browning (like lemon or pineapple

-juice), be sure they are carefully drained before putting with
+juice), be sure they are carefully drained and dried properly before putting them with

-a spread (like preserves, jams, ganache, curds, etc.) will be
+a spread (like preserves, jams, ganache, lemon curd, etc.) will be

 used before the filling is placed or piped on the layers, make